 Sprite’s Quest - Seedling Saga, developed by CFORP based in Canada, has won bronze honors in the 2016 International Serious Play Awards competition under the K-12 Geography category.

 This is a series of two 2D platformer games developed to introduce 7th and 8th graders to various concepts of physical and human geography.
 The Serious Games have taken 2 years to complete from concept to pilot product.
-They are available in French and English, through Unity web player and as native iOS and Android tablet apps.
+They are available in French and English, through Unity web player and as native iOS tablet apps.

 In the game, map and graph literacy questions, factoids, and item collection create moments of explicit learning, while the gaming component uses a “Preparation for Future Learning” approach.
 By recognizing vocabulary, events, and features including graphics, capabilities, and limitations of a certain level, students gain experience with geographical features and relationships of a real-world location.
 The intent is to then further explore their “first-hand” experience with geographic phenomena and unpack the important concepts in a literacy component that accompanies the game.